Data Centers in Milwaukee

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers Wisconsin provides a sales and use tax exemption for qualified data centers on IT equipment and software.
-This state-level incentive significantly lowers the total cost of ownership for large-scale deployments and technology refreshes.
+Tax Advantage For Data Centers: Wisconsin provides a sales and use tax exemption for qualified data center equipment and software.
+This benefit lowers initial capital expenditure for customers scaling their infrastructure within the state.

 Natural Disaster Risk